Inedo/inedo-docs/Content/proget/feeds/cran/howto-cran-proxy.md

 ![](){height="" width="50%"}

-Then select "Connect to Official CRAN Repository" which will allow us to proxy and cache packages from the [Comprehensive R Archive Network](https://cran.r-project.org/web/packages/available_packages_by_name.html)
+Then select "Connect to Official CRAN Repository" which will allow us to proxy and cache packages from the [CRAN](https://cran.r-project.org/web/packages/available_packages_by_name.html) repository.

 ![](){height="" width="50%"}